rodrigocuadra/Freeswitch-Stress-Test/README.md

 ./install_fs.sh
 ```

-> ☑️ This will automatically download, compile, and install FreeSWITCH with standard SIP profiles.
+> ☑️ This script not only installs FreeSWITCH but also sets up a PostgreSQL database with the proper `cdr` table by executing `fs_cdr.sql`.
+This simulates a real production scenario by storing live call records.

 ---